4 years full-time

 Admission to research degree candidature is normally granted on the basis of a bachelors degree with Honours or a Bachelors degree followed by a Postgraduate Diploma in Psychology.

-For more information visit The Guide.
+For more information visit the Deakin Policy Library.

 This course is accredited by the Australian Psychology Accreditation Council (APAC), and recognised by Psychology Board of Australia, the Australian Psychological Society (APS) and its College of Clinical Psychologists.
 On completion of the course you may apply to the Psychology Board of Australia for registration as a psychologist and to the APS for full membership.
 To obtain membership of the Clinical College of the APS and endorsement by the Psychology Board of Australia as a clinical psychologist, students are required to complete one year of approved supervised practice and fulfil professional development requirements.